 auth parameter should be added to the URL to access the file, which is specified with an encryption key of the user such as

 auth parameter, the Sendbird server first decrypts the file, then checks if the user belongs to the channel, and finally, allows the user to access and open the file in the channel.

-auth parameter with an encryption key of the current user to the file URL, and returns the unique URL for the user.
+auth parameter with an encryption key of the current user.